top of page

 • Valine – Helps reduce muscle fatigue and supports metabolism.

-BCAAs are unique because they bypass the liver and are quickly absorbed by muscle tissue, making them a favorite among athletes looking for fast recovery and reduced muscle breakdown during intense training sessions.
+BCAAs are unique because they bypass the liver and are quickly absorbed by muscle tissue.
+This makes them a favorite among athletes looking for fast recovery and reduced muscle breakdown during intense training sessions.

 What Are EAAs?